manoeladeorte/Lizard_CISME_public_respository/README.md

 All plot outputs can be found in `outputs/figures`.

 To reproduce the results in a given figure, simply run the script to build that figure.
 For example, to generate the results in Figure 2 and build the figure, simply run `source("build_figure_2.R")`.

+To reproduce the results of the tests of statistical significance, simply execute the script `perform_hypothesis_test.R` in the `scripts` folder.
+Executing this script produces a summary file of all statistical significance test results called `outputs/significance_tests/test_outputs.txt`.

 All dependencies needed to execute a script are listed at the top of the script.